UPHL-BioNGS/Cecret/README.md

 work                                  # nextflows work directory.
 Likely fairly large.
 ```

-# Adjustable Paramters with their defaul values
+# Adjustable Paramters with their default values
 Parameters can be adjusted in a config file or on the command line.
 Command line adjustments look like --trimmer 'samtools'

 ### input and output directories